 What is the Standard KYC Procedure for Crypto Exchanges

-All over the world, financial Institutions divide their KYC and AML policy into two standard layers of risk-mitigation.
+All over the world, financial institutions divide their KYC and AML policies into two standard layers of risk mitigation.
 These layers are:

 - Customer Due Diligence (CDD)

 Customer Due Diligence is a basic procedure to profile and identify new and potential users.

 Enhanced Due Diligence is conducted on customers that are perceived as higher-risk through additional questioning and profiling.
 Factors that trigger Enhanced Due Diligence risk profiling are:

 - Transaction volume.